ILWU Local 10 vote unanimously to stop the fascists

 The rally was led by former Black Panther and ex-longshore worker Gerald

 Sanders, and Ras Ceylan, a member of Chairman Fred Hampton Jr's POCC

 The rally was called by the Labor Action Committee To Free Mumia

 Abu-Jamal, and participated in by Oakland Teachers For Mumia, The Oscar

-and Liberation, Haiti Action, Bay Area United
+and Liberation, Haiti Action, Bay Area United Against War, CODEPINK,

-Partisan Defense Committee, Doro Chiba (the Japanese Railway Workers
+the Partisan Defense Committee, Doro Chiba (the Japanese Railway Workers

 Speakers Demand Mumia's Freedom!

 Most of these supporters had speakers at the rally, covering Mumia's case